This type of environmental professional uses geographic data to create a visual record for a general or specialized picture.

 What Is the Job Demand for Geospatial Analysts?

-Job demand for this type of role is expected to grow at a rate of 29% in the decade between 2014 and 2024.
-This is one of the highest job growth areas at present, mostly because GIS has become so cheap to implement in recent that the essential service it provides is now a cost effective solution for many industries, especially in construction, transport and regional planning, conservation and protection, heritage research and the environmental sciences and mapping.
-Mobile technology is responsible for this in part and its wide use is expected to fuel further demand and growth.
+Job demand for this type of role is expected to grow at a rate of 7% between 2020 and 2030.
+Growth is expected to remain strong because GIS has become a cost effective solution for many industries, especially in construction, transport and regional planning, conservation and protection, heritage research and the environmental sciences and mapping.* Mobile technology is responsible for this in part and its wide use is expected to fuel further demand and growth.
 However, it remains a small industry so the actual number of openings will remain small.

 What Are the Education Requirements to Become a Geospatial Analyst?